9 Things to Consider BEFORE looking for a Wedding Venue

 From barn to beach, country house to castle; is there a wedding venue or theme important to your wedding day?
 For instance, Christmas weddings are often inspired by winter themes, and beach weddings tend to be more modern casual affairs.
 If you can agree your wedding style in advance, it will help whittle down wedding venues from the many thousands available.

-7. What’s top of our priority list?
+7. What’s at the top of our priority list?

+A useful technique is to go through all the elements that make up your big day and categorise them by importance.
 Crucial to this – what are the areas you’re not willing to compromise on?
 What are the factors you would happily compromise on, and what is low on your priority list that you could leave out if required?
 This will help you understand what’s important to you both as a couple during wedding planning.

-Especially important to those on a strict wedding budget, the time of year you elope can have an impact on costs.
-In the UK, the peak season tends to be between May and October, with weekends costing more than week days.
-If you’re planning to go abroad, seasonal timings may be different.
+The season in which you choose to get married has a huge impact not only on the day itself but also your wedding budget.
+In the UK, peak wedding season tends to be between May and October, with weekends costing more than week days.
+If you’re planning to go abroad, seasonal timings do differ depending on location.

 9. What experience do we want our guests to have?